Carpenters union to pause picketing in Seattle after wildcat strikes, dispute with Kshama Sawant

 “These wildcat actions, and roaming protests, conducted in the name of union carpenters, would likely drain union resources (union members’ dues) and threaten the livelihood of our members,” she said.

-The Associated General Contractors of Washington, which represents the carpenters’ employers, has not commented since the strike began.
+The Associated General Contractors of Washington, which represents the carpenters’ employers, has not commented since the first day of the strike.
 Last week, the group said it had offered carpenters a “robust and competitive” offer.

 The two sides do not have a date for further bargaining, the union said.